solarkraft/lib-jitsi-meet-demo/readme.md

 The JitsiMeet class contains a high level abstraction for the basic functionality of lib-jitsi-meet. main.ts creates the UI and instruments its JitsiMeet instance.

 The JitsiMeet class has the properties `connection` and `conference`, which provide access to their respective JitsiMeetJS objects.

+## Demo

+A demo using the public meet.jit.si instance is available at https://solarkraft.github.io/lib-jitsi-meet-demo/.
+It connects to the Jitsi Meet conference `TalentedBlocksGetThis`, which is accessible using the official Jitsi Meet client at https://meet.jit.si/TalentedBlocksGetThis.
+Because of meet.jit.si's limitations, switching conferences is disabled in this configuration.

 ## Running